entando/entando-docs/vuepress/docs/next/docs/concepts/custom-resources.md

      resulting Ingress.
 This is only required if the [globally configured TLS Secret](https://github.com/entando-k8s/entando-k8s-controller-coordinator/blob/master/charts/entando-k8s-controller-coordinator/README.md#tls)
      for the Operator is absent or has not been created with a wildcard hostname that supports this Keycloak instance's hostname.
-* `spec.replicas` - the number of replicas to be made available on the Deployment of this Entando K8S Service
+* `spec.replicas` - the number of replicas to be made available on the Deployment of this Entando K8S Service.
 * `spec.resourceRequirements` - the minimum and maximum [resource allocation](#the-resourcerequirements-specification) for the Entando Kubernetes Service container.

 ## EntandoApp

 An EntandoApp is a Deployment of a Docker image that hosts an Entando and Java based web application.
-Entando offers two standard images that can be used, but generally we expect our customers to provide their own images here.
+Entando offers two standard images that can be used, but generally we expect our customers to provide their images here.
 An EntandoApp Deployment packages three images into a single Pod: the Entando App Image in question, AppBuilder and Component Manager.

 ### Overview